nicolasdelfino/react-metro/README.md

 * Branch name references issue number if it adresses a feature / bug fix.
 * Branch has already been [synced with the upstream repo](https://help.github.com/articles/syncing-a-fork/) and any merge-conflicts have been resolved.
 * Install eslint and prettier to avoid lint issues while developing
+* Use <a href="https://github.com/semantic-release/semantic-release">semantic release guidelines</a> when commiting

 ##### Contributors
 <img src="https://avatars3.githubusercontent.com/u/26581738?v=4&s=400" width="70px;"/><br /><a href="https://github.com/emilpalsson"><sub>Emil Pålsson</sub></a>